gitXite/scape-frontend/README.md

 ## Features

 - A responsive, performant frontend powering a hybrid e‑commerce experience.
-- Built using modern tools and frameworks: TypeScript, Vite, and CSS.
+- Built using modern tools and frameworks: TypeScript, React + Vite, and Tailwind CSS.
 - Modular, scalable architecture—designed for easy integration with backend APIs and future enhancements.

 ---